NCAS-CMS/cms-website/pages/cylc8-upgrade.md

 **Note:** Here we are still using the old version of Rose to run the scripts.
 We will describe how to upgrade to the new Rose 2 and Cylc 8 python packages in the next section.

-### 8. Make sure fcm make extracts from the mirror repositories
+## e.
+Make sure fcm make extracts from the mirror repositories

 In each of your `fcm_make_*` apps, check that any references to e.g. `fcm:moci.x` are changed to `fcm:moci.xm`.

 **Information:** Since Cylc 8 job scripts run under a new subshell, gpg agent will not be available to the fcm make extract tasks, therefore we need to use the MOSRS mirror repositiories on PUMA2.

+# 4. Check Cylc 7 compatibility mode

-### 9. Check your workflow validates at Cylc 8
+## a.
+Check your workflow validates at Cylc 8

 Run the following, from the rose workflow directory:
 ```